marcofognog/numberfy-parens/README.md

 ## Installation

-Download numberfy-parens.el to your load path ad require `numberfy-parens` in you config file.
+Download numberfy-parens.el to your load path and require `numberfy-parens` in you config file.
 No packages availble yet.

 ## Usage